tiggerbob/PWSH-Comp.-Club-Problems-24-25/Pretty Primes/README.md

 # Pretty Primes

 You and your best friend Caz have gotten into a heated argument over what makes a planet beautiful.
-You are sure that the greater the sum of a [planet’s quantities that are prime]//todo word this better, the more beautiful it is, unless the sum is not a prime number at all, in which case it loses half (rounded up) of its beauty.
+You are sure that the greater the sum of a [planet’s quantities that are prime]//todo word this better//, the more beautiful it is, unless the sum is not a prime number at all, in which case it loses half (rounded up) of its beauty.
 Quantities include the number of a planet’s moons, rings, local suns, and neighboring planets.
 To change their mind, you’ve resolved to find the most beautiful planet to show them.
 You’ve already compiled a list of some planets, but now you need to pick the prettiest one of the bunch.

 ### Input Format
 The first line of input consists of an integer n denoting the number of test cases to follow.